data-forge/data-forge-js/README.md

 For example, grouping a `DataFrame` with sales data by client:

-	var salesByClient = salesData.groupBy(function (row, index) {
+	var salesByClient = salesData.groupBy(function (row) {
 			return row.ClientName;
 		});

-This returns a `Series` of data buckets.
-Each group contains a separate `DataFrame` with only those rows that are part of the group as specified by the *selector*.
+This returns a `Series` of data windows.
+Each windows contains a separate `DataFrame` with only those rows that are part of the group as specified by the *selector*.

 This can also be done with `Series`:

-	var outputSeries = someSeries.groupBy(function (value, index) {
+	var outputSeries = someSeries.groupBy(function (value) {
-			return index;
+			return value; // Can potentially select a different value here.
 		});

-The output is still a `Series` of data buckets.
+The output is still a `Series` of data windows.
 Each group contains a separate `Series` with only those values that are part of the group as specified by *selector*.

-Note that in this example we are grouping by *index* as an alternative to grouping by *value*.

 ## Group Sequential